sanjaybaro/Reactrecap/usered/C14/Notse.md

 This useReducer can be super helpful when you have many functions which is updating your one state value;
 7.
 related data-- useReducer and network request example;
+8. Beneifit of using useReducer

+O : Orgainzation of Code
+  -Readability

+p : Predictibility
+  -Easy to Predict (what is the state at what point)

+T : Testability
+ -test cases (writing this test cases are simpler)